Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/generate-demo-data.md

-# How to Generate Demo Data
+# How to generate demo data
 If the app is run in the "useTemporaryDatabase" mode, realistic demo data is generated on each startup.

 This Guide walks you through the steps to add data to this demo mode for your own Entity type.